AbelJJohn/testing/sample_files/README.md

 be parallelized among multiple cores.

 The python space complexity is O(N) as each file is received as bytes from the python request for analysis.
 Pyspark uses Resilient Distributed Datasets
-(RDDs)as its primary data structure.
+(RDDs) as its primary data structure.
 As such, the space complexity would be O(N/k) where k is the number of machines/cores in the cluster.

 ## Docker Build Time
 ***Python:***
 The build process for the Python docker container is simple and straightforward.
-I use a basic python3.6.5-alpine3.7 image as the base, which is quite small and can spin up quite quickly.
-I would additionally need to install just two pip packages before the code can be run in the container.
+I use a basic python3.6.5-alpine3.7 image as the base, which is small and can spin up quickly.
+I need to install three pip packages before the code can be run in the container.
 The final docker image size is expected to be ~95MB.

 ***Pyspark:***
-The build process for the Pyspark container, however, is much more convoluted.
-Pyspark is built on Spark's Java API and uses py4J to initialize a
-JVM for SparkContext.
+The build process for the Pyspark container is complex.
+Pyspark is built on Spark's Java API and uses py4J to initialize a JVM for SparkContext.
 Spark requires JDK-8 to be in the file path.
-In order to accomodate all of these requirements, the dockerfile for the Pyspark solution is much more complicated.
-First, the base image is Ubuntu on which I install JDK-8 and Spark.
+In order to accomodate all of these requirements, the dockerfile for the Pyspark solution is relatively more complicated than the python solution.
+The base image is Ubuntu, on which I install JDK-8 and Spark.
 Both of these installations are time intensive as JDK-8 is ~100MB and Spark with Hadoop is ~150MB.
-This can take quite a long time to download so the container build time becomes extremely dependent on the network connection.
-The final docker image is expected to be ~1.5GB which is FAR too large for a problem of this scale.
+This can take a long time to download so the container build time becomes dependent on the network connection.
+The final docker image is expected to be ~1.5GB which is far too large for a problem of this scale.

 ## What about scale?
 Scale is the primary reason that I considered a Pyspark solution.
 The current requirements only have files that are <1MB each so the pure python